 \section{Monte Carlo Simulations}

-To examine how our estimator for $\theta$ and the offered price distribution may perform in practice, we conduct a Monte Carlo simulation experiment with $J=2$.
-The utility individual $i$ derives from the two alterantives are specified as follows:
+To examine how our estimators for $\theta$ and the offered price distribution $G$ perform in finite samples, we conduct a Monte Carlo simulation experiment with $J=2$.
+In this case, the contraction condition $\rho<1$ is automatically satisfied.
+The utilities of individual $i$ from the two alternatives are specified as follows: